-- ii.
+- Both skates or parts of these must touch the ground and must not be moving.
+The oscillation of the skaters' body is allowed. - ii.
 A dashed line must be drawn 500mm overall back from the starting line.
 The skater must have at least one skate within the two lines. - iii.
 The first movement of the skate must be in the direction of the race. - iv.
-The starter authorises the competitor to go.
+The starter authorises the skater to go.
 The skater has 15 seconds to start the trial.
 If they do not go in that time, a false start is declared.
 Neither the attention order nor the gun is required. - v.
 If ETE is used the beam shall be between 200mm and 250mm above the skating surface. - vi.
 If manual timing is being used, the stopwatches shall be started as the first part of the first skate crosses the start line.